-But in all states the material basis of any ongoing democracy - land redistribution - would never be realized.
-The revolutionary experiment came to an end after 11 years as the balance of power in Congress shifted toward the Democrats.
-The Supreme Court, acting under the influence of Northern capital, effectively annulled the 14th and 15th amendments, allowing states to set their own voting rules.
-After the electoral fiasco of 1876, a bargain was struck: Democrats would accept the Republican Hayes as President on the condition that there be a military withdrawal from the South, effectively spelling the end of Reconstruction.
-Thus, Du Bois explained, Northern capital struck an alliance with the defeated planter class, which, in turn, orchestrated a return to white supremacy through a reign of terror against Blacks:

-From war, turmoil, poverty, forced labor and economic rivalry of labor groups, there came again the South the domination of the secret order, which systematized the effort to subordinate the Negro...
+But in all these states, the material basis of any ongoing democracy-land redistribution-would never be realized.
+The revolutionary experiment came to an end after eleven years, as the balance of power in Congress shifted toward the Democrats.
+The Supreme Court, acting under the influence of Northern capital, effectively annulled the Fourteenth and Fifteenth Amendments, allowing states to set their own voting rules.
+After the electoral fiasco of 1876, a bargain was struck: Democrats would accept the Republican Hayes as president on the condition that the US military would withdraw from the South, effectively spelling the end of Reconstruction.
+Thus, Du Bois explained, Northern capital struck an alliance with the defeated planter class, who in turn orchestrated a return to white supremacy by means of a reign of terror against Blacks: "From war, turmoil, poverty, forced labor and economic rivalry of labor groups, there came again in the South the domination of the secret order, which systematized the effort to subordinate the Negro....
 It uses Fear to cast out Fear: it dares things which open method hesitates; it may with a certain impunity attack the high and the low; it need hesitate at no outrage of maiming or murder; it shields itself in the mob mind and then throws over all a veil of darkness which becomes glamor.
 It attracts people who otherwise could not be reached.
-It harnesses the mob.
-(Du Bois 1998[1935]: 678)

-Mob rule ensured that planters had access to labor - Blacks were forced into sharecropping backed up by convict leasing (Muller 2018), and voter intimidation stripped them of electoral power.
-They faced discrimination in schooling, hospitals, policing, and taxation - effectively dividing Black labor from poor whites who, it turned out, preferred poverty to equality.
-"It must be remembered that the white group of laborers, while they received a low wage, were compensated in part by a sort of public and psychological wage" (Du Bois 1998[1935]:700).
+It harnesses the mob" (Du Bois 1998 [1935]: 677-8).
+Mob rule ensured that planters had access to labor-Blacks were forced into sharecropping backed up by convict leasing (Muller 2018), and voter intimidation stripped them of electoral power.
+They faced discrimination in schooling, hospitals, policing, and taxation-effectively dividing Black labor from poor whites who, it turned out, preferred poverty to equality.
+"It must be remembered that the white group of laborers, while they received a low wage, were compensated in part by a sort of public and psychological wage" (Du Bois 1998 [1935]: 700).
 This set the stage for Jim Crow segregation.

-In excruciating detail Du Bois described the traumatic effect on Blacks in the South, especially those who "dared" to make economic gains.
+In excruciating detail Du Bois described the traumatic effect of this racial order on Blacks in the South, especially those who "dared" to make economic gains.
 The psychological effect of degradation, servility, hopelessness, submissiveness, and a deep sense of inferiority, denying them their potential, was gainsaid by an extraordinary record of accomplishment.
-In Du Bois' eyes the battle for Reconstruction was the real revolutionary war whose outcome reverberated beyond the US, strengthening world-wide imperialism.
-"It was a triumph of men who in their effort to replace equality with caste and to build inordinate wealth on a foundation of abject poverty have succeeded in killing democracy, art and religion" (1998[1935]: 707).
-He ends with an apocalyptic appeal to socialism.

-...the chief and only obstacle to the coming of the kingdom of economic equality which is the only logical end of work is the determination of the white world to keep the black world poor and themselves rich.
+In Du Bois's eyes the battle for Reconstruction was the real revolutionary war whose outcome reverberated beyond the United States, strengthening worldwide imperialism.
+"It was a triumph of men who in their effort to replace equality with caste and to build inordinate wealth on a foundation of abject poverty have succeeded in killing democracy, art and religion" (1998 [1935]: 707).
+He ends with an apocalyptic appeal to socialism: "the chief and only obstacle to the coming of the kingdom of economic equality which is the only logical end of work is the determination of the white world to keep the black world poor and themselves rich.
 A clear vision of a world without inordinate individual wealth, of capital without profit and of income based on work alone, is the path out, not only for America but for all men.
-Across this path stands the South with flaming sword (1998[1935]: 706-7)
+Across this path stands the South with flaming sword" (706-707).